Bill Etter

-William F. Etter (born February 18, 1950) is a former American football quarterback.
-He was an All-American at Lewis and Clark High School in Spokane; a two-game starter for the University of Notre Dame until a knee injury ended his college career; and a three-year backup for the CFL's Hamilton Tiger-Cats, from 1973-1975.
+William F. Etter (born February 18, 1950) is an American former football quarterback.
+He was an All-American at Lewis and Clark High School in Spokane; a two-game starter for the University of Notre Dame until a knee injury ended his college career; and a three-year backup for the CFL's Hamilton Tiger-Cats, from 1973 to 1975.
 He is currently a commercial and personal injury defense lawyer in Spokane.

 Etter held the Notre Dame record for the most rushing yards by a quarterback in a single game—146 yards against the Naval Academy, accomplished as a backup to Joe Theismann in 1969.